learnable-content/React-the-ES6-Way/readme.md

 running OS X or Linux, then you've already got it so don't sweat it.
 If you're on Windows there is a great solution out there called [Git for Windows](https://git-for-windows.github.io/).
-After installation you'll have Git installed, as well as a GUI Git client, *and* Git BASH -- a handy bash emulator providing a *NIX terminal including the `git` command.
+After installation you'll have Git installed, as well as a GUI Git client, *and* Git BASH -- a handy terminal emulator providing a *NIX command-line interface including the `git` command.

 ## The *Dreaded* Command Line